-A Web Application Firewall (WAF) examines web traffic looking for suspicious activity; it can then automatically filter out illegitimate traffic based on rule sets that you ask it to apply.
-It looks at both GET and POST-based HTTP requests and applies a rule set, such as the ModSecurity core rule set covering the OWASP Top 10 vulnerabilities to determine what traffic to block, challenge or let pass.
-It can block comment spam, cross-site scripting attacks and SQL injections.
+A Web Application Firewall (WAF) examines web traffic to identify any suspicious activity.
+It can then automatically filter out illegitimate traffic based on rule sets that you specify.
+It looks at both GET and POST-based HTTP requests and applies a rule set, such as the ModSecurity core rule set covering the OWASP Top 10 vulnerabilities to determine what traffic to block, challenge, or let pass through.
+It can block comment spam, cross-site scripting attacks, and SQL injections.

 As a cloud-based service, Cloudflare’s WAF requires no hardware or software to install and maintain.
-Once you are using Cloudflare, you can enable the WAF for your web property within 2 minutes.
+Once you are using Cloudflare, you can enable the WAF for your web property quickly.
 The Cloudflare WAF is available as part of the Pro, Business and Enterprise plans.

 What does the Cloudflare Web Application Firewall (WAF) do?

 The Cloudflare WAF inspects website addresses or URLs to detect anything out of the ordinary.
 If the Cloudflare WAF determines suspicious user behavior, then the WAF will ‘challenge’ the web visitor with a page that asks them to submit a CAPTCHA successfully to continue their action.
-If the challenge is failed, the action will be stopped.
-What this means is that Cloudflare’s WAF will block any traffic identified as illegitimate before it reaches your origin web server.
+If the challenge fails, the action will stop.
+This means that the Cloudflare WAF will block any traffic identified as illegitimate before it reaches your origin web server.

-You can determine how aggressively you want the security settings enforced by choosing Low or High.
-A ‘Low’ setting means that the WAF will enforce the filtering rules less aggressively than ‘High.’
+You can determine how strict you want the security settings enforced by choosing a Low or High setting.

 Determining which setting is appropriate for your site depends on several factors, including the type of business and your business operations.
-If your business operates within a certain industry that may trigger the WAF, then the Low setting is more appropriate.
+If your business operates within a certain industry that may often trigger the WAF, then the low setting might be appropriate.

-If your business operations include uploading large files to your origin server, then the ‘Low’ setting is more appropriate.
-On a ‘High’ setting, uploading large files will trigger the firewall since this is a common attack vector.
+Also if your business operations include uploading large files to your origin server, then the low setting is more appropriate.
+With a high setting, uploading large files will trigger the firewall since this is a common attack vector.

-For a business website, we recommend you set the Web Application Firewall to “Low” initially.
-You will be able to see which attacks are getting blocked and if you need to move to the higher setting, that change will take effect within two minutes.
+For a business website, we recommend you initially set the Web Application Firewall to Low.
+You will be able to see which attacks are getting blocked and if you need to move to the high setting, that change will take effect within minutes.

 Where can I manage the WAF settings?
-Do I need to install anything to use Cloudflare's WAF?
+Do I need to install anything to use the Cloudflare WAF?

 Will using the WAF impact site performance?

-Cloudflare's WAF introduces a very limited amount of latency (approximately 100 microseconds).
+The Cloudflare WAF introduces a limited amount of latency (approximately 100 microseconds).